restfulapi/api-strategy/README.md

 }
 ```

+The life of a 'collection' resource created through a batch API may limited, and the SLA of the API should specify how long the collection may be accessible as a 'collection' resource (versus the affected individual resources that may have been created).
+That is, the 'collection' may simply be associated to a job that was used to create individual resources and many not itself have long-term business value.

 **Characteristics of a batch API are:**

 * Supports submission of multiple, homogeneous operations against a specific resource using a single RESTful API invocation.